nf-core/funcscan/paper/paper.md

 ---
-title: "nf-core/funcscan: A Nextflow pipeline to identify the biosynthetic potential and resistome of bacterial (meta)genomes"
+title: "nf-core/funcscan: A Nextflow pipeline to identify the biosynthetic potential, resistome, and carbohydrate metabolism of bacterial (meta)genomes"
 tags:
   - nf-core
   - nextflow